denisreilly/ntp-bcp/CommentsRescorlaDiscuss.md

 DR: I think when we wrote "simply", we meant "without external information".
 And maybe "impossible" is overdoing it.
 How about:
 "And if the two sources don't agree, it will be difficult to know which one is correct without making use of external information".
+DS: Yes, this reads better and is more unambiguous than the sentence from me.

 # Comment
 S 3.5.